 h) Debriefing procedures.

 A. All documentation relating to sexual abuse/harassment is retained in the offender’s confidential base file and aggressor/alleged perpetrator’s confidential file.
-If the aggressor/alleged perpetrator is a staff member, documentation is retained as directed by human resources and/or OSI.
+If the aggressor/alleged perpetrator is a staff member, documentation must be retained as directed by human resources and/or OSI.

-B. All staff training is documented and retained in the training management system.
+B. All staff training must be documented and retained in the training management system.

 Sexual Abuse Response Team Guide (202.057G)

 SART Confidential Memorandum (202.057H)

 Refusal of Health Care form (500.010A)

 Offender Intake Training Signature Sheet (202.050B)